OpenNebula/one/share/doc/states/README.txt

-These two .dot files are graphviz[1] DOT language graphs.
+These .dot files are graphviz[1] DOT language graphs.

 The complete state diagram uses the internal names for all the LifeCycleManager states, and the transitions triggered by the onevm commands.
 It is intended to be consulted by developers.